Regional Committee of Communists in Macedonia: History

 Because of the conflict within the Macedonian CPY regional committee, there was no resistance movement in Vardar Macedonia.
 The Comintern supported a policy of non-intervention at the beginning of World War II, arguing that the war was an imperialist conflict between national ruling classes.
-When the Soviet Union was attacked by Nazi Germany, however, the Comintern issued a directive ordering the formation of communist resistance movements in all European fascist-occupied territories and the Macedonian regional committee (RC) began organizing resistance.
+When the Soviet Union was attacked by Nazi Germany, however, the Comintern issued a directive ordering the formation of communist resistance movements in all European fascist-occupied territories and the Macedonian Regional Committee (RC) began organizing resistance.
 The RC (headed by Shatorov) immediately ordered the formation of partisan units – the first of which was formed in the Skopje region on 22 August 1941 – and attacked Bulgarian guards on 8 September in Bogomila, near Skopje.
 With the help of the Comintern and Joseph Stalin, the Macedonian Communists were attached to the CPY.
-Soon after this, Shatorov lost his popularity in the CPY and was discredited.
+Soon after this, Shatorov lost his popularity in the CPY and was discredited, because of his stance in favour of a Soviet Macedonia and his anti-Serbian views.
 Consequently he moved to Sofia, where he began working as one of the Bulgarian resistance movement leaders.

-CPY loyalists were next appointed as leaders of the RC, with Lazar Koliševski secretary; in September 1941, Koliševski was sent to Skopje.
+CPY loyalists were next appointed as leaders of the RC, with Lazar Koliševski as secretary; in September 1941, Koliševski was sent to Skopje.
 The new leadership began forming partisan detachments.
-Armed insurgents from the Prilep partisan detachment attacked Axis-occupied zones in Prilep, including a Bulgarian police station, on 11 October.
+Armed insurgents from the Prilep partisan detachment "Goce Delčev" attacked Axis-occupied zones in Prilep, including a Bulgarian police station, on 11 October.
 This date is considered the symbolic beginning of the Macedonian resistance.
 In November, Koliševski was arrested and sentenced to death by a Bulgarian military court.
 He wrote two appeals for clemency (to the Bulgarian tsar and the defence minister), insisting on his Bulgarian origin.
 Koliševski's sentence was commuted to life imprisonment and he was imprisoned in Pleven, Bulgaria.
 The Prilep detachment was active until December, when it split into three groups: the first in Skopje, the second in Tikveš, and the third in Bitola.